Provably Correct Automata Embeddings for Optimal Automata-Conditioned Reinforcement Learning: Learning Provably Correct Automata Embeddings

 \subsection{Bisimulation Relations and Metrics over MDP states}

-A bisimulation metric can be viewed as a relaxation of a notion of bisimulation relation over MDP states.
+A bisimulation metric can be viewed as a relaxation of the notion of a bisimulation relation over MDP states.
 We start by defining the latter and then continue with the former.

 \begin{my_definition}[Bisimulation Relation over MDP states] Let \(\mathcal{M} = \langle S, A, P, R, \iota, \gamma \rangle\) be an MDP.
 A relation $B \subseteq S \times S$ is called a \textbf{bisimulation relation} if for every pair \((s,t) \in B\) and for every action \(a \in A\), the following conditions hold: \begin{enumerate} \item $R(s,a) = R(t,a)$. \item For all \(B\)-closed set \(X \subseteq S\) (i.e., if \(x \in X\) and \((x,y) \in B\) then \(y \in X\)),